felleslosninger/idporten-access-log-spring-boot-starter/README.md

     accesslog:
       enabled: true # default is true if not set
 ```
+Only include this property if you need to disable access logging, since it is always default enabled.

 Use your own logback-access.xml file or configure debug-logging:
 ```yaml